sagemath/sagewiki_to_gh-2022-10-10/IftikharBurhanuddin.md

-I was an Assistant Adjunct Professor at UCLA (2007-2011) and am a SAGEvangelist (2005-).
+I was a Program in Computing Assistant Adjunct Professor at UCLA (2007-2011) and am a SAGEvangelist (2005-).

   http://www-scf.usc.edu/~burhanud   http://sage.math.washington.edu/home/burhanud